 How To Donate

-There are two ways to donate to the C.R.I.S.I.S. program:
+There are three ways to donate to the C.R.I.S.I.S. program:

 - Through payroll deduction - Donors wishing to enroll for a payroll deduction gift to CRISIS can now do so directly through myUK.
 Instructions can be found HERE.